 When we visited the bookstore one Sunday, we looked for some fruit or flower scrapbook materials.
 We found these tiny plastic flower buttons and imagined them to look good in second son’s pop-up book.

 The last or fourth phase of Dodie the frog — a full-grown frog.
 And because frogs live on both land and water, the second son opted to Google grassy lawns as background.
 He told me that he would want to emphasize that his Dodie the frog loves to play on manicured green lawns.

 Even the back cover complemented the front cover.

 You might be wondering what my ten-year-old boy used for this pop-up book?
 Before it was covered with computer print outs and designed with scrapbook materials, this book was a desk calendar.

 School project-making is something that truly helps one brings out his creative ability.
 Through his projects, a student could express his personality.
 His teachers, on one hand, could use these projects to access how students imagine and interpret ideas.
-For a mother like me, school project-making is another blessed time to spend with her boy and together learn from and appreciate each other.
+For a mother like me, school project-making is another blessed time to spend with her boy.
+Together, we learn from and appreciate each other.

-* (December 2013) I compiled and will share some of the school projects made by my boys in order to help other students with their research.
+* (December 2013) I compiled and shared some of the school projects made by my boys in order to help other students with their research.
 It has always been this momi’s intention to offer help the best way she can.